Is your business eligible for the employee retention tax credit?

 An employer that has a significant decline in gross receipts.

 Under the original CARES Act, generally, if gross receipts in a calendar quarter are below 50% of gross receipts when compared to the same calendar quarter in 2019, an employer would qualify.
-They are no longer eligible if in the calendar quarter immediately following their quarter gross receipts exceed 80% compared to the same calendar quarter in 2019.
+They are no longer eligible in the calendar quarter immediately following the quarter when gross receipts exceed 80% compared to the same calendar quarter in 2019.

 Under the new law, beginning in 2021, businesses must be impacted by forced closures or quarantines and have seen more than 20% drop in gross receipts in the quarter compared to the same quarter in 2019.